CenterForSpatialResearch/conflict_urbanism_sp2021/_posts/2021-04-20-vosburgh-adam.md

 author: "Henry Black, Gizem Karagoz, Caroline Maxwell, Adam Vosburgh"
 ---

-#### **Food Insecurity in the Hudson Valley**
+#### **Food as Soft Power:**
+# The Collapse of Corporate Infrastructure and the Resilience of Local Systems in the Hudson Valley

 ![Hudson Valley Farms](/conflict_urbanism_sp2021/images/FoodScarcity/images/CoverImage.jpeg)

 While food can transcend cultural boundaries, it is also a site of conflict.
-Our research focuses on the superfluous nature of corporate supply chains and why food becomes increasingly vulnerable the further it travels from its source.
-We hope to reveal broader systemic fractures in our food system through examining infrastructures' role in exacerbating food insecurity in the Hudson Valley during the Covid-19 pandemic.
-Why does a food desert exist in such an agriculturally wealthy region?
-What are methods for creating food sovereignty?
-How is food being utilized as a tool of soft power?
+This research focuses on the superfluous nature of corporate supply chains.
+In this study, the broader systemic fractures of the food system are revealed through the examination of corporate infrastructures' role in exacerbating food insecurity in the Hudson Valley during the COVID-19 pandemic.

-In investigating the Hudson Valley's local struggles, we hope to reveal broader systemic fractures within the US food system.
-Our government has prioritized capital over sustainability, and we are now seeing the repercussions of that prioritization in climate change, food insecurity, and environmental degradation.
-The COVID-19 pandemic has further illuminated how fragile we are as a species and provided a window to reflect and reorient our relationship with the world.
-What can food teach us about recovering from the pandemic and evolving as a species?
-In what ways does food infrastructure conceptually and physically perform in the staging of capitalist narratives?

-#### Food Insecurity
+## Food Insecurity

-Food insecurity refers to the USDA's measure of access to enough food for all household members to have an active, healthy life.
-This may reflect a family's need to make trade-offs between essential basic needs, such as housing or medical bills, and purchasing nutritionally adequate foods.
-The pandemic has exacerbated the patterns of vulnerability that cause food insecurity.
-As schools closed and people lost their jobs, meals became increasingly difficult to afford.
+Food insecurity is defined as a lack of consistent access to enough food for every person in a household to live an active, healthy life.
+This can be a temporary situation for a household or can last a long time.
+The coronavirus pandemic has compounded the patterns of vulnerability that cause food insecurity as schools closed and people lost their jobs.

 <div class="iframe-column"><iframe src="https://akv2118.github.io/ConflictUrbSp2021/COVIDmap/index.html" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>
 This map will illustrate food insecurity rates pre/post covid once the data is released from Feeding America Foundation this week.